dogweather/asset_ram/README.md

 # AssetRam

 **Rails 7 update:** 35% reduction in allocations measured.
-I tested with [my Rails app's home page](https://www.public.law) running Rails 7.0.6 and Ruby 3.2.2 in production:
+I tested with [my Rails app's home page](https://www.public.law) running Rails 7.0.6 and Ruby 3.2.2 in production.
+It's a very simple page with five images.
+If you have more, you'll get a bigger boost:

 ![Test Data](test-data.png)